yuqianghan/editretro/README.md

 - Download the fairseq-0.9.0 from https://github.com/facebookresearch/fairseq/releases/tag/v0.9.0 and unzip the file as fairseq-0.9.0.

+- Install fairseq to enable it can be used by command line.

 - Before installing fairseq, please place the clib files in _editretro/clib_ into _fairseq/clib_ files and move _editretro/fairseq_cli_ files to _fairseq_cli_.

 ```